 Deploying countermeasures against click-fraud on a scale similar to Methbot is probably futile.
 One can deploy more and more sophisticated countermeasures, but it’s just a matter of time until the bad guys collect enough data and are able to replicate real user behavior with enough accuracy that your human hand-written detection algorithm won’t be able to tell the difference.
 This is one of many reasons why Oracle Dyn has leveraged artificial intelligence and machine learning.
 ML models can detect patterns and anomalies, by inspecting far more data than any human can and developing a much more sophisticated model, that will be virtually impossible for an attacker to overcome.

-Bot mitigation is only one component of holistic website security.
+Bot mitigation services are only one component of holistic website security.
 The WAF as a platform provides great insight into the requests made to protected web applications; in the past, we’ve been able to trace bot communication back to source servers to determine what was being collected (airline fares) and how.
 With a WAF in place, you’ll have much greater visibility of the kind of traffic reaching your web properties as well as the ability to block malicious activity – from bots and humans.